arvaidasre/SlimBrave/README.md

 ---

-## Ultimate Brave Browser Debloater
+## Brave Browser Debloater

-SlimBrave v2.0 is a comprehensive PowerShell script designed for Windows users to completely strip down their Brave Browser and maximize privacy, security, and performance.
-With over 60+ configurable options, SlimBrave gives you granular control over every aspect of Brave's functionality.
+SlimBrave is a powerful PowerShell script designed for Windows users to streamline their Brave Browser experience by toggling and configuring unwanted features.
+With SlimBrave, you can easily disable or enable various Brave functionalities, customize settings, and improve privacy.

 ### Features: